Islandora/islandora_bagit/README.md

 ## Known Issues

 Fedora 3.8.0 fails to generate FOXML files requested using the 'archive' context ([JIRA ticket](https://jira.duraspace.org/browse/FCREPO-1384)).
 Earlier versions may succeed on exporting 'archive' FOXML files if the resulting FOXML is smaller than approximately 200 MB, but fail on larger files.
 The Islandora BagIt module triggers this set of errors if 'archive' FOXML files are generated from within one of its plugins ([JIRA ticket](https://jira.duraspace.org/browse/ISLANDORA-1193)).
 Until this issue is resolved in Fedora, users of the Islandora BagIt module should not use plugins that generate 'archive' FOXML, including plugin_object_foxml.inc distributed with versions of Islandora BagIt prior to 7.x-1.5.
+The other FOXML export contexts, 'public' and 'migrate' ([documentation](https://wiki.duraspace.org/display/FEDORA37/REST+API#RESTAPI-export)), can be used safely.

 ## Troubleshooting/Issues